Thursday, December 9, 2010

 Paper as Strong as Iron

+Researchers at the Swedish Royal Institute of Technology have developed a method of producing paper from wood cellulose that preserves the natural strength of its fibers.
+The normal mechanical processing of wood pulp in papermaking damages its tiny cellulose fibers and greatly reduces their strength.
 But the Swedish team succeeded in breaking down the pulp with enzymes and then gently separating its cellulose fibers in water, using a mechanical beater.
-When the undamaged fibers are drained, they bond into networks, producing sheets of paper with a yield strength greater than cast iron and almost as great as structural steel.
+When the undamaged fibers are drained, they bond into networks, producing sheets of paper with a yield strength greater than cast iron and almost as great as structural ste...

 Tuesday, August 31, 2010